Wednesday, December 31, 2014

 There is such a fine line that I walk when it comes to my relationships with my friends in this business.
 On one hand I enjoy the company very much, on the other hand it's hard to say where to draw the line between my personal self and my professional self and it's beginning to be cause for reflection on what I want and need and what I'm able to give.

 I am who you see.
 There is nothing fabricated about me except the 'Nikki Irish' persona, and even that is 99% authentic.
-I am Irish, my nickname is Nikki, etc. I try to stick as close to my authentic self as possible without giving away my personal information because authenticity is important to me.
+I am Irish, etc. I try to stick as close to my authentic self as possible without giving away my personal information because authenticity is important to me.
 You won't ever see me staring off into space wondering what color I want my nails at my next manicure.
 I am present and I am real.

 The problem comes in when I don't draw the line between the fantasy we share and my real life.
 I am truly interested in my friend's lives.
 I do enjoy hearing from you and knowing you're thinking about me.
 But with some there is a paradigm shift that occurs that sometimes I feel helpless to prevent and this is where the 'fine line' comes into play.